doppelmutzi/doppelmutzi.github.io/_posts/2018-02-18-vuex-testing-mocha-sinon.md

 Unit testing your [Vuex](https://vuex.vuejs.org/en/)-powered state management includes verifying [getters](https://vuex.vuejs.org/en/getters.html), [mutations](https://vuex.vuejs.org/en/mutations.html), and [actions](https://vuex.vuejs.org/en/actions.html).
 Because of the synchronous nature of _getters_ and _mutations_, testing them is straight forward.
 On the other hand, testing _actions_ can be sometimes tricky since most of the time asynchronous code is involved.
 Especially testing the key functionality of your _actions_ is not easy &ndash; are your _actions_ dispatching _mutations_ correctly in the right context with the right arguments?

 This article is only concerned with testing actions.
-Because it took me quite some time to figure out how I can establish a testing strategy that allows for [code coverage] of 100%(https://en.wikipedia.org/wiki/Code_coverage), I hope my article offers you some helpful information on this topic.
+Because it took me quite some time to figure out how I can establish a testing strategy that allows for [code coverage](https://en.wikipedia.org/wiki/Code_coverage) of 100%, I hope my article offers you some helpful information on this topic.

-This article is structured into the following sections:
+This article is structured into the following parts:

 * [Strategy for Testing Vuex Actions](#section1) &ndash; This constitutes the most important part of this article.
 Here, I try to provide code examples and explain them in great detail.
 The goal here is that you get a better understanding of _Vuex_ and how to test things.
 How to mock _Vuex's commit_ function is in the focus of this section.
 * [Overview of Testing Use Cases](#section2) &ndash; This section takes up the learnings from the previous section and provides a quick overview on different testing approaches, especially on how to isolate 3rd-party dependencies, such as remote calls.
 To get a quick overview on how my testing approach looks like, just jump directly to this section.